feathersui/feathersui-starling/documentation/help/markdown/component-properties-methods.md

 button.width = 150;
 ```

 The `actualWidth` and `actualHeight` variables are the values returned by the `width` and `height` getters.
 These values should also be used when drawing the component.
-The “actual” dimensions typically default to the values of `explicitWidth` and `explicitHeight`, but if explicit dimensions are not specified, the component may try to calculate ideal dimensions.
+The "actual" dimensions typically default to the values of `explicitWidth` and `explicitHeight`, but if explicit dimensions are not specified, the component may try to calculate ideal dimensions.
 These could be hard-coded pixel values or they could be determined based on the dimensions of skins or other children (such as sub-components).
 How the ideal dimensions are calculated is often different from component to component.

 A custom component should pass its ideal calculated dimensions to the `setSizeInternal()` method before the layout phase.
 This method will determine if the dimensions were already set explicitly.
 If so, the ideal values will be ignored, and the `actualWidth` and `actualHeight` variables will be set to the explicit dimensions.
 If not, they will be set to the ideal dimensions instead.